JonJagger/cyber-dojo/readme.txt

 What will work and what won't work
 ==================================
-Initial filesets for five languages are provided: C, C++, C#, Java, and Ruby.
+Initial filesets for six languages are provided: C, C++, C#, Java, Python and Ruby.
-Whether you will be able to compile successfully in any of these languages (except Ruby) depends on whether these languages are installed on your CyberDojo server.
+Whether you will be able to compile successfully in any of these languages depends on whether these languages are installed on your CyberDojo server.

 Dojos